-- The superior surface of spine forms the lower boundary of supraspinous fossa and provides origin to supraspinatus.
+- The superior surface of spine forms the lower boundary of supraspinous fossa and gives origin to supraspinatus.

-The inferior surface of spine forms the upper limit of infraspinous fossa and provides origin to infraspinatus.
+The inferior surface of spine forms the upper limit of infraspinous fossa and gives origin to infraspinatus.

 - The anterior border of spine is connected to the dorsal surface of scapula.

 - The lateral border of spine bounds the spinoglenoid notch through which pass suprascapular nerve and vessels from supraspinous fossa to infraspinous fossa.